 This is a four credit point unit run over a 13 week session.
-Within this session there will be two hours of lecture content and two hours of tutorials in Week 1, and in Weeks 8-13.
+Within this session there will be two hours of lecture content and two hours of tutorials in Weeks 1-8, with clinical experiences and independent study to continue into the second half of the semester.
 Further information is available in iLearn.

-Students will also spend 70 hours across the semester participating in the Health and Wellbeing Collaboration (HAWC) program, of which approximately 35 hours is aligned with this unit.
+Students will also spend 40 hours across the semester participating in the Health and Wellbeing Collaboration (HAWC) clinical program, of which approximately 20 hours is aligned with this unit.
 HAWC participation will involve attendance at group and clinical observation sessions, as well as approximately 10 hours of participation in the e-HAWC program.
 This will enable students to experience first-hand the content covered in lectures and tutorials in units of study, and gain a much deeper understanding of the health care system and a physiotherapist's role in it.
 The assessments in this unit will draw upon students experiences during their HAWC hours.